rmcanany/SolidEdgeHousekeeper/README.md

 <details><summary><h2 style="margin:0px; display:inline-block"><img src="My%20Project/media/spacer.png"><img src="Resources/icons8_list_view_16.png"><img src="My%20Project/media/spacer.png">COMMAND LINE</h2></summary>

 To launch Housekeeper from the command line, use this (experimental) command.

-`<Path>\HousekeeperCLI.exe -P <Preset name> -L <File list>`
+`<Path>\HousekeeperCLI.exe -P <Preset name> -L <File list> -AF`

 **Arguments**

+Note arguments are not case-sensitive.

-- -P: Existing preset in Housekeeper.
+- **-P**: Existing preset in Housekeeper.
 If the preset is not found, an error is reported.
-- -L: Text file that contains the file names to process.
+- **-L**: Text file that contains the file names to process.
 Each file name must be on a separate line and include the full path.
 For compatibility, the file extension must be `.txt`.
+- **-AF**: [Optional] A flag that sets an OS system parameter governing window focus.
+Some commands in Solid Edge, like `Save As Flat Dxf`, send feedback to the calling program; it must have focus to receive it.
+If not, SE stalls.
+Normally you shouldn't use this option.
+It can interfere with other work you are doing while the script is running.
+If you notice SE stalling/timing out during processing, this is something to try.

+Note in Released versions, `HousekeeperCLI.exe` is in the same directory as `Housekeeper.exe`.
+In cloned code, once you build the project, it will be under its own `\bin` folder.
+It needs to be copied to Housekeeper's main `\bin\[Debug|Release]` directory to function properly.

 **Output**